19hours/sg-statutes/Acts/Presidential Elections Act.md

 [19/2001]

-(4) Unless the Returning Officer, by notification in theGazetteor under section 33C(3)(b) , appoints any other hour, the poll shall open at 8 a.m. on the day appointed under section 16(5) and shall close at 8 p.m. on that day.
+(4) Unless the Returning Officer, by notification in theGazetteunder this section, section 33C(3)(b) or 36C, appoints any other hour, the poll shall open at 8 a.m. on the day appointed under section 16(5) and shall close at 8 p.m. on that day.

 [11/2010 wef 01/07/2010]